-The LP is not a taxpaying entity for federal or state income tax purposes, and, accordingly, it does not recognize any expense for such taxes.
-The income tax liability resulting from the LP's activities is the responsibility of the Holding Company.
+The LP on standalone basis is not a tax paying entity for federal or state income tax purposes, and, accordingly, it does not recognise any expense for such taxes.
+The income tax liability resulting from the LP's activities is the responsibility of the Holding Company as it will be filing consolidated tax return for all its subsidiaries.